 Struggling with extreme, uncontrollable mood swings could be the result of bipolar disorder.
 This mental health disorder is recognized for its manic and depressive episodes.
-Seeking treatment offers people a chance to get control of their lives, even if they are also struggling with addiction.
-At Greater Boston Addiction Centers, we work closely with people struggling with this and other conditions to provide a way forward.
-Contact our Needham program by calling 877.920.6583.
+Seeking a bipolar disorder treatment program offers people a chance to get control of their lives, even if they are also struggling with addiction.

 Signs and Symptoms

-There are several forms of bipolar disorder (called bipolar disorder I, bipolar disorder II, cyclothymic, and others).
-A person will experience manic episodes and depressive episodes in each form, but the frequency and extremes of these can change significantly.
+No matter what type of bipolar disorder a person is diagnosed with, they will experience manic episodes and depressive episodes in each form.
+However, the frequency and extremes of these can change significantly.
 Some of the most common symptoms a person may have include:

 Mania episodes such as: